-Our team provides a group wellbeing programme at our Outreach centres, called COPE.
+Our team provides a group wellbeing programme called COPE.
 For more information, see COPE page.

 Additionally, our occupational therapists provide life skills groups for patients and carers including: